railsbridge-boston/railsbridge-boston/views/curriculum/getting_started.markdown

 * `app/` Contains controllers, models, and views for your application.
 You will do most of your work here.
 * `config/` Configure your application's runtime rules, routes, database, and more.
 * `db/` Shows your current database schema, as well as the database migrations.
 * `public/` The only folder seen by the world as-is.
-This is where your static files go.
+This is where your plain html files go.
 You can also put stylesheets, javascript and images in this folder.

-There is a lot more that `rails new` created.
-Probably enough to fill a book, so we're going to ignore them for now.
+There is a lot more that `rails new` created --  enough to fill a book, so we're going to move ahead for now.

 ## Next Step